 Kratom Withdrawal Symptoms, Timeline and Detox Treatment Options

 Kratom is a tropical tree that is native to Southeast Asia.
 When you consume this plant’s leaves in small doses, you experience stimulant effects.
 At higher doses, you experience sedative effects that can lead to psychotic symptoms, along with psychological and physical dependence.
-Based on these effects and how kratom interacts with the brain, it carries a high risk of abuse — particularly among those with a history of abuse.
+Based on these effects and how kratom interacts with the brain, it carries a high risk of abuse — particularly among those with a history of addiction.

 Many states have banned the use of this drug.
 However, this drug remains legal at the federal level, even though the FDA has released several warnings.
 Regardless of its legal status, kratom has a high potential for abuse, and the withdrawal effects can be dangerous.

 Kratom has a long history of use in Southeast Asia, as many people take kratom as a stimulant to sustain energy.
 They also take this substance to experience the opioid-like sedative effects.

 Today, the effects of this leaf extract have gained popularity in Europe and the United States.
 Widely available on the internet, its use has quickly spread worldwide.
 It is usually marketed as an herbal or dietary supplement, but its effects can be fatal.

 Deaths attributed to kratom have been reported in Europe and the United States.
 The CDC reported that of the 27,338 overdose deaths that were entered into the State Unintentional Drug Overdose Reporting System (SUDOERS) during July 2016–June 2017, 152 (0.56 percent) of these decedents tested positive for kratom.

 If you or a loved one are abusing kratom, it’s important to take the next step.
 Although kratom withdrawal symptoms are a significant barrier among users, the risk of complications when continuing use is much greater than completing detoxification.
 The key is to seek professional care, ensuring optimal comfort and safety.